 Biodiversity and Geodiversity: Green rated.
 The site comprises farmland that is in active agricultural use, with low ecological value.
-As mentioned, the development of the site may result in the partial loss of the tree belt fronting Hare Road.
+The development of the site may result in the partial loss of the tree belt fronting Hare Road.
 This would enable safe access to the site, and provide land for the installation of footpaths, thereby providing a significant community benefit.
-Any planning application for the site would be informed by an appropriate arboricultural assessment to determine the health of the tree belt affected by residential development.
+Any planning application for the site would be informed by an appropriate arboricultural assessment to determine the health of the tree belt affected by residential development, whilst any scheme would also provide appropriate planting and landscaping.